-- (i) Prior to considering the disposal options for various wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
-Measures which can be taken in planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered.

-- (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/options for each type of wastes shall be described in detail.
-The disposal methods/options recommended for each type of wastes shall take into account of the result of the assessment in (iii) below.

-- (iii) The impact caused by handling (including stockpiling, labelling, packaging and storage), collection, transportation and re-use/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
+- (i) Prior to considering the disposal options for various types of wastes, opportunities for reducing waste generation, on-site or off-site re-use and recycling shall be fully evaluated.
+Measures which can be taken in planning and design stages e.g. by modifying the design approach and in the construction stage for maximizing waste reduction shall be separately considered. - (ii) After considering the opportunities for reducing waste generation and maximizing re-use, the types and quantities of the wastes required to be disposed of as a consequence shall be estimated and the disposal methods/options for each type of wastes shall be described in detail.
+The disposal methods/options recommended for each type of wastes shall take into account of the result of the assessment in (iv) below. - (iii) The EIA report shall also state clearly the transportation routings and the frequency of the trucks/vessels involved, any barging point or conveyor system to be used, the stockpiling areas and the disposal outlets for the waste identified. - (iv) The impact caused by handling (including stockpiling, labelling, packaging and storage), collection, transportation and re-use/disposal of wastes shall be addressed in detail and appropriate mitigation measures shall be proposed.
 This assessment shall cover the following areas:

 - potential hazard;

 - air and odour emissions;

-- noise:
+- noise;

-- wastewater discharge; and
+- wastewater discharge;

+- ecology; and

 - public transport.